 2. Auto-detect proxy settings for this network.
 Your browser will use the Web Proxy Auto-Discovery Protocol (WPAD) to detect the suitable proxy for your network.

 3. Use system proxy settings.
-Your browser will use a proxy that is configured in your system settings.
+Your browser will use a proxy server address that is configured in your system settings.
 If there is no such proxy, Firefox will not use any proxy.
 If you are using MacOS, you can visit their official support website for more details on how to set up a proxy in system proxy settings.
 If you are using Windows, we suggest you check this article out on how to set up proxies.

 4. Manual proxy configuration.
 This section allows you to manually set custom proxy settings.